grishO92/qgoda/README.md

-chat app made with svelte
+chat app made with svelte and pocketBase